 The ISO27k Toolkit is a collection of generic ISMS-related materials contributed by members of the ISO27k Forum, most of which are licensed under the Creative Commons.
-We are very grateful for their community-spirited generosity in donating and allowing us to share them with you, free of charge.
+We are very grateful for the generosity and community-spirit of the donors in allowing us to share them with you, free of charge.

-The Toolkit is a work-in-progress: further contributions are most welcome, whether to fill-in gaps or provide additional examples of the items listed below.
+The Toolkit is a work-in-progress: further contributions are most welcome, whether to fill-in gaps, offer constructive criticism, or provide additional examples of the items listed below.

 IMPORTANT DISCLAIMER: the materials have been donated by individuals with differing backgrounds, competence and expertise, working for a variety of organizations in various contexts.
 They are models or templates, starting points if you will.
 Your information risks are unique, so it is incumbent on you to assess and treat your risks as you and your management see fit.
 Don’t blame us if the ISO27k Toolkit is unsuitable or inadequate for your circumstances: we are simply trying to help!

 ISMS overview, introductory materials and Toolkit contents * START HERE *